fmthoker/SEVERE-BENCHMARK/SlowFast-ssl-vssl/README.md

     ln -s /path/to/datasets/ data
     ``` -->

-## Pre-trained models
+## Evaluated VSSL models

 To evaluate video self-supervised pre-training methods used in the paper, you need the pre-trained checkpoints for each method.
+We assume that these models are downloaded as instructed in the [main README](../README.md).

 Download those from [here](https://surfdrive.surf.nl/files/index.php/s/Zw9tbuOYAInzVQC), if not already downloaded.
 Unzip the downloaded file.
 This will create `checkpoints_pretraining/` folder which contains checkpoints for each of the methods used in the paper.

 * Symlink the pre-trained models for initialization.
-Suppose all your VSSL pre-trained checkpoints are at `/path/to/checkpoints_pretraining`
+Suppose all your VSSL pre-trained checkpoints are at `../checkpoints_pretraining`
     ```sh
-    ls -s /path/to/checkpoints_pretraining/ checkpoints_pretraining
+    ls -s ../checkpoints_pretraining/ checkpoints_pretraining
     ```

 ## Dataset preparation